Yrgarcia/EMSSG/README.md

 The tokenized input files should be located in the same directory as `emssg.py` and `skip_gram.py` and named for example `tokenized_LT`, with _LT_ being the language tag.
 Language tags for secong languages are determined in the configuration file.
 For the monolingual model, the filename is `tokenized_en`.

 ### Evaluate embeddings on MLP
-To evaluate the generated embeddings on the preposition classification system, simply specify their file location in `config.json` and run `run_mlp(config)` in `main.py`.If you want to run tests for multi-sense embeddings, you need to set `apply senses` to `true` and specify a list of sense embedding files.
+To evaluate the generated embeddings on the preposition classification system, specify their file location in `MLP/MLP_config.json` and run `MLP/PrepClassifier.py` with **python2**.In order to run tests for multi-sense embeddings, you need to set `apply senses` to `true` and specify a list of sense embedding files.

 ## Built With